Dimash95/Dimash95/README.md

 👨‍💻 About me:

 I am a novice Frontend Developer from Kazakhstan.
-At the moment I am studying in [RS school - «JavaScript/Front-end»](https://rs.school/js/) course.
-The next step is to learn Node.js and become a full stack developer.
+At the moment I am working in QazTiQet.
+[Damubala](https://damubala.kz/) The next step is to become a full stack developer.

 - ⚛️ I’m currently learning backend (Node.js)